Eating More of This Grain Can Give You Thicker Hair, Softer Skin, and Help Fight Brain Fog

 Circulating through the same grains throughout the week?
 Quinoa, rice, and oatmeal are delicious in so many forms, but sometimes it’s fun to try something a little different.
 The latest craze is gluten-free, slightly nutty in flavor, and fluffy in texture: fonio.

 As the smallest member of the millet family, fonio has been cultivated in West Africa for over 5,000 years.
 This nutritious grain is a staple for an estimated 4 million people, as it grows quickly and survives in drought.
-The best part?
-Its versatility.
+The best thing about fonio is its versatility.
 Create porridge, whip up a couscous, pop it on the stove like puffed quinoa, or grind it into flour for baking.
-At roughly the same price as quinoa (buy from Thrive Market, $4.79), this super grain makes for a delicious and practical addition to your meal rotation.
+At roughly the same price as quinoa (Buy from Thrive Market, $4.79), this super grain makes for a delicious and practical addition to your meal rotation.

 The Nutritional Makeup of Fonio